These strawberry cupcakes are a delicious gluten-free, vegan dessert.

-These gluten-free, vegan cupcakes are absolutely delicious.
+Strawberry cupcakes are the perfect dessert to enjoy during strawberry season.
 I love using fresh, seasonal fruit in my dessert, and this treat will please any audience.
-They look so pretty on the plate, too!
+The flavor is so good.

 - Preheat the oven to 350 degrees.
 Place cupcake liners in a muffin pan.

-- Mix the dry ingredients in a small bowl.
+- Mix the dry ingredients for the cupcakes in a small bowl.
 Set aside.

-- Mix the wet ingredients with an electric mixer.
+- Mix the wet ingredients for the cupcakes with an electric mixer.
 Add the dry ingredients and mix until combined.

-- Fill the cupcake liners 2/3 full.
-For full-sized cupcakes, bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.
+- Fill the cupcake liners ⅔ full.
+For full-sized cupcakes, bake for 18 to 20 minutes or until a toothpick inserted in the center comes out clean.
 For mini-cupcakes, bake for 10-15 minutes or until a toothpick comes out clean.
+Cool the cupcakes on a wire rack.

-- Using an electric mixer, combine all three ingredients to form a smooth frosting.
-If it seems a bit too wet, add a little more shortening and confectioners sugar until the desired consistency is reached.
+- Using an electric mixer, combine all three frosting ingredients to form a smooth frosting.
+If it seems a bit too wet, add a little more powdered sugar until the desired consistency is reached.
+Frost the cupcakes when they're completely cool.

 Store-bought gluten-free desserts tend to be very expensive, and the quality isn’t always very good.
 These cupcakes, on the other hand, are affordable and delicious!
 This recipe makes 12 full-sized cupcakes, and the total cost is $7.61.
 This comes out to $.64 per cupcake.
-I don’t spend a lot of time in those fancy cupcake shops, but I do know that they’re charging a lot more than 64 cents for a beautiful, delicious, gluten-free, vegan cupcake.
-If they even make one.
+This is a great price for a delicious vegan, gluten-free cupcake.

 Note: If you’re not avoiding gluten or dairy, you can use white whole wheat flour and cow’s milk for the cupcakes and butter or cream cheese for the frosting.
 They’re delicious either way!